Allentgt/jeopardy/README.md

-## Fun Little Project to get you started on making your own Jeopardy game using FastAPI.
+## Fun Little Project to host your own Jeopardy game using FastAPI.

 ### Build with Docker